The Sabbath: A Christian Biblical Perspective

 The Law was a covenant.
 The Old Covenant has been annulled through the death of Christ.
 The New Covenant made in Christ’s blood, was made with the house of Israel and the house of Judah, not with the Gentiles in the Body of Christ (Ephesians 2: 15; Colossians 2:14).

 We as the Church are the “Bride of Christ.”
 This was a mystery in the Old Testament.
 The New Covenant is only for Israel and Judah.
 We were given salvation to make the Jews jealous.
-Under the New Covenant the saved Jews (now part of the Church) can continue to celebrate the feasts if they so choose.
+In the Church the saved Jews (now part of the Church) can continue to celebrate the feasts if they so choose.
 There is no longer any obligation to do so.
 The Gentiles may do the same if they choose to do so.
 They also are under no obligation to do so.
 The unsaved Jews are still under the Law and are required to keep the Law.
 Try to think of Christians a riding on the New Covenant under unsaved Israel.
 We will become detached some day at the Rapture and be with Christ forever more.
 For now our Law is Christ’s Law given in the New Testament.
 Interestingly, nine of the Ten Commandments get restated in the New Testament.
 It is only the Sabbath that does not appear in the NT.
 During the Millennial Kingdom all the ordinances will be reestablished under King Jesus.
 Of course they will be ceremonial for the King Himself provided the sacrifice.

 The Sabbath Terminated